f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

 Task 8 - Deploy the HTTP Application Service using a Custom Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, let's deploy an application as Olivia using the AS3 template previously created in Task 6.
+Now, let's deploy an application as **Oliva** using the AS3 template previously created in Task 6.
 Note in the below declaration,
 the virtualPort is set to 9090 while in the template, we force the virtualPort to a specific value and accept no other.

 1. Using Postman, use the **BIG-IQ Token (olivia)** collections to authenticate you on the BIG-IQ and save the token.